stoplightio/studio/docs/Basics/ui-overview.md

 # Project UI Overview

 Use projects to manage APIs, documentation, and related files.
-Projects work and look the same in Studio Web and Studio Desktop.
+Projects work and look the same in Studio Web and Studio Desktop, with a few differences.
 This topic describes projects in Studio Web.

 To open a project:

-1. From the **Home** page, select the project from the project sidebar (left pane) or select **Projects** from the tab.
+1. From the **Home** page:
+   - Select the project from the project sidebar (left pane), or
+   - Select **Projects** from the tab the top of the page, and then click the name link for a project.

 2. Project owners, admins, and editors can select **Edit** to manage the project.
 Viewers can navigate and read project content.